• Skip to primary navigation

 Similarly, double-check the battery on your Apple device to ensure it’s working.

-Many AirPod users often forget to do the regular maintenance on their AirPods, and this can lead to issues such as slow charging or no charging.
+Many AirPod users often forget to perform regular maintenance on their AirPods, and this can lead to issues such as slow charging or no charging.

 As with any electronic device, the external ports of the device can accumulate dust and debris with everyday use.